 These dynamic systems utilize tightly configured totes, bins, dividers, drawers and specialty holders to organize inventory most efficiently to maximize storage capacity.
 Further, integrated inventory management software dynamically manages the cube space within the storage system, keeping all inventory tightly compressed.

 The compact storage within an automated storage and retrieval unit adds up to more efficient floor space utilization.
-For instance, the equivalent amount of inventory held in 120 bays of static shelving can be condensed into two horizontal carousels (66% space savings), two vertical carousels (75% space savings), a single Vertical Buffer Module (75% floor space savings) or a single Vertical Lift Module (85% space savings).
+For instance, the equivalent amount of inventory held in 120 bays of static shelving can be condensed into two Horizontal Carousel Modules (66% space savings), two Vertical Carousel Modules (75% space savings), a single Vertical Buffer Module (75% floor space savings) or a single Vertical Lift Module (85% space savings).

 The value of the recovered floor space depends on its use.
 The open space can be used to expand manufacturing capabilities, accommodate additional inventory, add a kitting process or a integrate a quality control check.
 Alternatively, the opened-up area might be rented out on a sub-lease providing additional revenue.